-This document provides guidance for reviewers of the OGC API - Connected Systems Candidate Standard.
-Throughout this document anywhere that there is a reference to the OGC API - Connected Systems Standard v1.0, the reader should understand that until the OGC membership votes to approve the final standard, the OGC API - Connected Systems specification is a Candidate Standard.
+This document provides guidance for reviewers of the OGC API - Connected Systems Standard v1.0 Candidate.
+Throughout this document anywhere that there is a reference to the OGC API - Connected Systems Standard v1.0, the reader should understand that until the OGC membership votes to approve the final standard, the OGC API - Connected Systems Standard v1.0 described herein is a Candidate Standard.

 This document is a non-normative resource and not an official position of the OGC membership.
 It is subject to change without notice and may not be referred to as an OGC Standard.
-In addition to this guide, developers, implementers and reviewers may wish to study the OGC API - Connected Systems Users Guide.
+In addition to this guide, developers, implementers and reviewers may wish to study the OGC API - Connected Systems Standard v1.0 Reviewers Guide.
 The guidance provided in this document is not to be referenced as required or mandatory technology in procurements.